Laser-based modeling

 Laser measurement system of precise tunnel shape

-The three-dimensional shape measurement platform of urban architectures such as a tunnel under construction is developed.
-This system is composed of a mobile platform equipped with a two-dimensional laser scanner, a three-axis fiber optic gyro, corner cubes, integrated software, and a total station.
-The total station is placed on reference points in a tunnel and measures the position of the corner cubes on the mobile platfrom.
-Cross-sectional shapes of a tunnel are measured continuously by the two-dimensional laser scanner on the mobile platform, and converted to the three-dimensional tunnel shape according to the position and orientation measured by the total station and the fiber optic gyro.
-The integrated software is able to compare the measured shape with the design shape loaded from a three-dimensional CAD system via standard LandXML format, and display the error distribution for the management of construction process through GUI in real-time and on-site.
+The three-dimensional shape measurement platform for urban structures, such as tunnels under construction, has been developed.
+This system comprises a mobile platform equipped with a two-dimensional laser scanner, a three-axis fiber optic gyro, corner cubes, integrated software, and a total station.
+The total station is positioned on reference points in a tunnel to measure the location of the corner cubes on the mobile platform.
+Cross-sectional shapes of the tunnel are continuously measured by the two-dimensional laser scanner on the mobile platform and converted into a three-dimensional tunnel shape using the data from the total station and fiber optic gyro.
+The integrated software can compare the measured shape with the design shape from a three-dimensional CAD system via the standard LandXML format, displaying the error distribution for construction process management through a GUI in real-time and on-site.

 Photo Laser measurement system Multiple robot system